vanilla/docs/content/developer/addons/events-and-handlers.md

 ### Create an additional settings page

 This example creates a custom dashboard page that can set a few configuration options.
 You would then need to use these set configuration values in other hooks to customize your site.
 The configuration module uses Gdn_Form internally and renders an nice looking form for the dashboard.
 Its implementation can be found [here](https://github.com/vanilla/vanilla/blob/master/applications/dashboard/views/modules/configuration.php).
 Further details can be found by looking through [Gdn_Form](https://github.com/vanilla/vanilla/blob/master/library/core/class.form.php).
+Not all form values are supported.
+Currently supported form values are

+- `categorydropdown`
+- `labelcheckbox`
+- `checkbox`
+- `toggle`
+- `dropdown`
+- `imageupload`
+- `color`
+- `radiolist`
+- `checkboxlist`
+- `textbox`

-Not all form values are supported, but additional and more complex examples of it's use can be found in the  `SettingsController` and Vanilla's bundled plugins.
+Additional and more complex examples of its use can be found in the `SettingsController` and Vanilla's bundled plugins.

 - [Branding Page](https://github.com/vanilla/vanilla/blob/master/applications/dashboard/controllers/class.settingscontroller.php#L472-L552)
 - [Email Styles Page](https://github.com/vanilla/vanilla/blob/master/applications/dashboard/controllers/class.settingscontroller.php#L864-L893)